kailash-manasarovar/statement/docs/timeline/2025/june.md

 - Probably... little Lucyfer Adams was so desperate to meet me in January/February, and was so excited about showing me her new "girlfriend" who had put plastic down in front of a full length mirror beside a bed and was clearly about to self-harm for porn (I guess Lucy manipulating it all the way)... maybe even kill herself for the porn, who knows.
 - Nice lot.
 - Aren't they.

+## Chris tells me nearly all his N8 records have sold